charlesone/Kaldanes/README.md

     added to the Application during this compilation process under terms of your choice, provided you also meet the terms and conditions of the Application license.

+This is research code and not production code: the intent is to find out just how fast string types could be made to run.
+When you build a dragster, you start out by throwing out the back seat, the spare tire, the upholstery, etc.: everything excess must go.
+In production code, you would add back those frills that make programming easier without slowing things down too much, and refactor it all to satisfy const, data hiding, and code maintenance concerns in general.

 There are currently three C++ source code files and three C++ header files in this collection:

 1. SortBench.cpp - a benchmark application for measuring the performance (clock time) of